ChicagoBitdevs/ChicagoBitdevs.github.io/_posts/2025-09-11-socratic-seminar-69.md

 https://github.com/TABConf/bitcoinknobs

 Bitcoin Knobs is a fork of Bitcoin Knots that takes flexibility a step further.
 Where others decide what is "safe" or "reasonable," we believe in maximum choice.
-If that means your node refuses to start, your wallet vanishes into the void, or your peers pretend you don't exist, at least the decision was yours. ody sane would touch.
+If that means your node refuses to start, your wallet vanishes into the void, or your peers pretend you don't exist, at least the decision was yours.
+Because freedom means being able to tune every setting, even the ones nobody sane would touch.
 Some people call that dangerous.
 We call it feature-complete.

 ## Nunchuk releases Miniscript + E2EE group wallets